vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 above.
 Pakṣa---the two halves of a month, respectively called gukla and

 krspa and also pūrva and apara.
-The general rule is that the śukla paksa is recommended for rites in honour of gods and rites for prosperity; while the dark half is recommended for rites for deceased ancestors and for magic rites meant for a malevolent purpose.
+The general rule is that the śukla pakṣa is recommended for rites in honour of gods and rites for prosperity; while the dark half is recommended for rites for deceased ancestors and for magic rites meant for a malevolent purpose.
 VKK 236-237 (quoting Manu

 336